codepress/ac-column-template/README.md

 # Admin Columns - Column Template

-Welcome to the Admin Columns column template repository.
+Welcome to the Admin Columns Pro column template repository.
-Here you will find a starter-kit for creating a new column for Admin Columns.
-This start-kit will work as a normal WP plugin.
+Here you will find a starter-kit for creating a new column for Admin Columns Pro.
+This starter-kit will work as a normal WP plugin.

-For more information about creating a new field type, please read the following article: https://docs.admincolumns.com/article/21-how-to-create-my-own-column
+For more information about creating a new column type, please read the following article: https://docs.admincolumns.com/article/21-how-to-create-my-own-column

-This template is for Admin Columns Pro.
+This template is for Admin Columns Pro only.

 ### Structure

-* `ac-PLUGIN_NAME.php`: Main plugin file that registers the column
+* `ac-column-template.php`: Main plugin file that registers the column
 * `/classes/Column/CustomColumn.php`: Column class with all column logic
 * `/classes/Column/Editing.php`: Example of a Editing Model (used by inline- and bulk-editing)
 * `/classes/Column/Export.php`: Example of a Export Model